gantry/docs/pages/01.gantry5/02.configure/01.gantry-admin/docs.md

 ![Control Panel Method](../../basics/installation/gantry_default.png?classes=shadow,border)

-Once this is done, navigate to **Administrator → Extensions → Template Manager** and select the Gantry-powered template you wish to configure.
+Once this is done, navigate to **Administrator → Extensions → Templates** and select the Gantry-powered template you wish to configure.
 This should take you to the **Overview** section of the Gantry Admin for that template.

 ![Control Panel Method](gantry_update_1.png?classes=shadow,border)

-Alternatively, you can access the Gantry 5 administrator by navigating to the **Control Panel** in the backend of Joomla and selecting **Gantry 5 Templates** in the sidebar to the left under the **Extensions** section.
+Alternatively, you can access the Gantry 5 administrator by navigating to the **Control Panel** in the backend of Joomla and selecting **Gantry 5 Themes** in the sidebar to the left under the **Extensions** section.

 ![Components Method](admin_access_1.png?classes=shadow,border)

-There is a third method, which is easily accomplished by navigating to **Components → Gantry 5 Templates** in the administration menu in the backend of Joomla.
+There is a third method, which is easily accomplished by navigating to **Components → Gantry 5 Themes** in the administration menu in the backend of Joomla.

 [/ui-tab]
 [ui-tab title="WordPress"]